gleechi/gleechi.github.io/pages/0.9.7/unity/unity_vgonboarding_task1.md

 #### Interaction behaviors wanted

+* We want to implement a button without using any physical components, but only use VirtualGrasp's kinematic {% include tooltip.html tooltip="Joint" text="joints" %}.
-* Push once a button stay in lowered position, light turn on
+* Push once a button stay in lowered position, light turn on.
-* Push another time button come back to original position, light turns off
+* Push another time button come back to original position, light turns off.

 #### Tips for VR developers